 - Your Baby's Immune System and Vaccines (HealthLinkBC File #50a)

 - The Benefits of Immunizing Your Child (HealthLinkBC File #50b)

 Vaccination Status Reporting

 The B.C.
 Government approved the Vaccination Status Reporting Regulation, effective July 1, 2019.
-This Regulation requires parents or guardians to report school-age children’s vaccination status.
-Public health units will begin implementing the Regulation in September.
+This regulation requires parents or guardians to report school-age children’s vaccination status.
+Public health units began implementing the Regulation in September 2019.

 Influenza (Flu) Immunization

 The influenza vaccine is a safe and effective way to help you and your family stay healthy and prevent illness.
 It can even save lives.
 To learn more about the flu vaccines, including myths and facts, click on the links below.

 - Facts about Influenza (the Flu) (HealthLinkBC File #12b)

 - Inactivated Influenza (Flu) Vaccine (HealthLinkBC File #12d)

 - Influenza (Flu) Immunization: Myths and Facts (HealthLinkBC File #12c)